 Board means the Board of Directors.

-Branch means a group of individual Members authorised by the Board to become and act as a Branch pursuant to clause 43A.”
+Branch means a group of individual Members authorised by the Board to become and act as a Branch pursuant to clause 43A.

-Branch Executive” means the governing committee of a Branch including the NZ Branch Executive established pursuant to clause 43C.1.”
+Branch Executive means the governing committee of a Branch including the NZ Branch Executive established pursuant to clause 43C.1.

 Chairman means the person holding that office under this Constitution and includes any assistant or acting chairman.